 The First Year Exams are given in May, August and January.
 After completing one of the core courses, a student may take the corresponding part of the First Year Exam only the first three times the exam is offered.
 A student may petition the Graduate Committee to waive one or more parts.
 If a First Year Exam on either MAD 6406 Numerical Linear Algebra or MAD 6407 Numerical Analysis is used, then the student may not use the PhD Numerical Analysis Exam for the written part of the qualifying exam requirement.
-The exam section of Candidacy and Satisfactory Progress has deadlines by which the parts must be passed.
+Refer to the section First Year and Qualifying Exams below for deadlines by which the parts must be passed.